phoenixframework/phoenix/K_deployment.md

 - Add exrm as a dependency
 - Generate a release
+- Test it
-- Deploy our release
+- Deploy it
-- Expose our application
+- Make it public

 ## Add exrm as a Dependency